 - Tomatoes: We used grape tomatoes since they are easy to slice and hold their shape.

 - Cucumber: The cucumber can be sliced, cubed, or cut into strips.
 English seedless cucumbers are a great choice if you want to leave the skin on.

 - Avocado: You may want to slice and add the avocado right before serving to prevent browning.

-- Chives: The chives are sprinkles over the salad for added flavor as well as being a colorful garnish.
+- Chives: The chives are sprinkled over the salad for added flavor as well as being a colorful garnish.

 How To Make Cobb Salad

-Once you’ve got all of the ingredients prepared all you need to do is assemble the salad!
-A large platter is the perfect way to serve a Cobb salad since all of the ingredients can be laid out in rows.
+Once you’ve got all of the ingredients prepared, all you need to do is assemble the salad!
+A large platter is a perfect way to serve a Cobb salad since all of the ingredients can be laid out in rows.
 Scroll down for the printable recipe card and complete instructions.

 - Lettuce: Start by covering the bottom of the platter with chopped lettuce.

 - Toppings: Line the salad toppings up in rows over the lettuce.
 If you are preparing the salad ahead of time, leave any ingredients that may get soggy (such as croutons) or brown (such as avocados) aside and add them before serving.

 - Garnish: Sprinkle the salad with minced chives and serve with salad dressing.